CA6-LiveTS/.github/profile/README.md

 Export tool used to export the LiveTs File to ffmpeg format to create chapter in downloaded vod.

 ## StreamTS-
-Repos containing LiveTs file of various streams, mostly used as demo file and to test LiveTs Tools
+Repos containing LiveTs files of various streams, primarily creators I enjoy watching, are also used as demo files or to test LiveTs Tools.